**ARE

 STUDENTS of the MONTH VISIT MICHIGAN STATE UNIVERSITY

-In recent years some of our students visited and toured M.S.U. where they attended classes and a cultural events.
+" In recent years some of our students visited and toured M.S.U. where they attended classes and cultural events, to experience college life.
+I believe that these were golden opportunities to encourage students to look ahead at their future goals.

 HAVE YOU GOT WHAT IT TAKES TO BE JUDGE MARABLE'S STUDENT of the MONTH/YEAR?